kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

-- `buildCurveWithMarketCap` when you want to create a curve structure based on initial market cap and migration market cap.
+- `buildCurveWithMarketCap` helps you to create a curve structure based on initial market cap and migration market cap.
+- If `dynamicFeeEnabled` is true, the dynamic fee will be enabled and capped at 20% of minimum base fee.
+- You must calculate your `lockedVestingParam.totalVestingDuration` and `feeSchedulerParam.totalDuration` based on your `activationType` and `activationTime`.
+- Slot is 400ms, Timestamp is 1000ms.

 ---

 ### buildCurveWithTwoSegments

 Builds a new constant product curve with two segments.
+This function does the math for you to create a curve structure based on initial market cap, migration market cap and percentage of supply on migration.

 #### Function